pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/forensics_halloween_invitation.md

 x = Shell(Code, 1)
 ```

-For us to get the b64 encoded payload, we can comment the Write/Read/Execution part of the macro and use `Debug.Print` to read the payload that was about to be written.
+For us to get the b64 encoded payload, we can comment the Write/Read/Execution part of the macro and use `Debug.Print` to read the payload that was supposed to be written.

 We obtain: